Antarctica World Passport Office - COP21 Paris / Geneva

-Materials: Bureau construction in reclaimed materials, chairs, various found objects, Antarctica World Passports, iPads, passport stamps, ink pads
+Materials: Installation with reclaimed materials, chairs, various found objects, Antarctica World Passports, iPads, passport stamps, ink pads

 Dimensions: 300 x 315 x 450 cm